Sooshimi/Delivery-Driver/README.md

 WASD - Move car forward, left, right, backwards

 AIM:
-Delivery all purple packages to the customer (orange square)
+Deliver all 3 purple packages to the customer (orange square)

 GAME MECHANICS:
+- Car will turn purple when a package is picked up, and will turn back to normal colour once delivered to the customer
-- Bumping into objects will slow down your car
+- Bumping into other objects will slow down your car
 - Picking up the booster (yellow circle) will speed up your car